An 8-dimensional family of simply connected Godeaux surfaces: The dominant component

 \begin{theorem} For a general line $\ell \subset Q \subset \PP^{11}$ the linear system of equations for the remaining $o$- and $c$-variables has a $4$-dimensional solution space, and $\ell \in F_{1}(Q)$ is a smooth point in the Fano variety of lines in $Q$. \end{theorem}

-\begin{corollary} There exists a $8+3$-dimensional irreducible family in the unfolding parameter space for Godeaux surfaces, which modulo the $(\CC^{*})^{3}$-action gives a $8$-dimensional locally complete family of Godeaux surfaces with trivial fundamental group hence torsion group $\Tors=0$. \end{corollary}
+\begin{corollary} There exists a $8+3$-dimensional irreducible family in the unfolding parameter space for Godeaux surfaces, which modulo the $(\CC^{*})^{3}$-action gives a $8$-dimensional locally complete family of Godeaux surfaces with trivial fundamental group hence torsion group $\Tors=0$. \end{corollary} \begin{remark} Note that the Barlow surface is a member of this family by Proposition \ref{prop_barlow} below.
+Hence, all surfaces in the constructed family are simply connected. \end{remark}

 We call this family the \emph{dominant family}, because it dominates the Fano variety of lines $F_{1}(Q)$ (\cite{Stenger18} established the irreducibility of $F_{1}(Q)$ numerically).